Catawba College highlighted in 2023 Sustainable Campus Index - Salisbury Post

 Catawba College highlighted in 2023 Sustainable Campus Index

 SALISBURY — Catawba College has been recognized for its sustainability efforts in the 2023 Sustainable Campus Index.
-A publication from the Association for the Advancement of Sustainability in Higher Education (AASHE), the Sustainable Campus Index recognizes top performing sustainable colleges and universities overall and in 17 impact areas, evaluated through the Sustainability Tracking, Assessment and Rating System (STARS).
+A publication from the Association for the Advancement of Sustainability in Higher Education (AASHE), the Sustainable Campus Index recognizes top-performing sustainable colleges and universities overall and in 17 impact areas, evaluated through the Sustainability Tracking, Assessment & Rating System (STARS).

 Catawba was highlighted for achieving carbon neutrality seven years ahead of schedule.
 Earlier this spring, Catawba became the first Southeastern institution and just the 13th in the country to achieve carbon neutrality.